pkgw/miriad-python/README.md

 interpreter must be able to find the miriad-python modules.
 If you configure miriad-python with a prefix matching that of your Python interpreter, this should happen automatically.
-Otherwise, you may need to use the $PYTHONPATH environment variable.
+Otherwise, you may need to use the `$PYTHONPATH` environment variable.
 The directory that must be searched is

     PREFIX/lib/python2.6/site-packages

-with two important caveats: firstly, replace the "2.6" with the appropriate version of your Python interpreter; secondly, if the directory
+with two important caveats: firstly, replace the `2.6` with the appropriate version of your Python interpreter; secondly, if the directory

     PREFIX/lib64/python2.6/site-packages

 exists, it must be added to the Python search path as well.

 To superficially check that everything is accessible to the Python interpreter, you can run

     python -c "import mirtask, mirexec, miriad"

 If no errors are reported, things are working.